Saturday, June 29, 2024

 He borders on suggesting that original sin merely refers to Adam's progeny having to be born into a corrupted, external world.
 Agreements and disagreements with this very sentiment emerged in the comments.
 Now, as I already noted in a recent post that there appears to be an intramural debate within Eastern Orthodoxy on this point (link), I'm not surprised.

 But given their commitments to conciliarism - I'll return to this point later - the most "consistent" of Eastern Orthodox apologists will verbally state some kind of acceptance of original sin.
 But because they reject original guilt, I infer that laymen and even bishops will sometimes mistakenly reject any version of original sin.
-Michael Pomazansky, in Orthodox Dogmatic Theology, says:
+In a note in Michael Pomazansky's Orthodox Dogmatic Theology, we read:

 Some Orthodox Christians have mistakenly defended the Augustinian notion of "original guilt" — that is, that all men have inherited the guilt of Adam's sin — and others, going to the opposite extreme, have denied altogether the inheritance of sinfulness from Adam.
 Fr.
 Michael rightly points out, in his balanced presentation, that from Adam we have indeed inherited our tendency towards sin, together with the death and corruption that are now part of our sinful nature, but we have not inherited the guilt of Adam's personal sin.